AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 - ### **git clone**

 Clone (get a local copy of) a remote repository hosted on Github or similar hosting service.
 Git will retrieve all files associated with the repository and will copy them to your local machine, Git also initializes a new repository on your machine, giving you access to the full Git history of the cloned project. **Make sure you are not already inside a git repo before cloning**.
-This command is not tied to Github exclusively, it will clone a repo hosted in GitLab or any other hosting service just fine:
+This command is not tied to Github exclusively, it will clone a repo hosted in GitLab or any other hosting service just fine.

+As an additional note, when cloning a remote repository, the remote added to the local copy is named as **\"origin\"**:

 ```console
 >> git clone <url>